13%: the upskilling number that quietly breaks the agentic AI business case

 81% of employees become accomplished in Responsible AI after targeted upskilling, though only 25% start there.

 Targeted, assessed, deliberate practice works.
 The broadcast webinar doesn't.
-That distinction is the entire argument.

 the training ground is being demolished

-only 19% of entry-level job seekers saying they feel very confident in their careers, and nearly three in ten reporting low or no confidence at all.
+ICIMS, reporting on 21 May, found employers and entrants moving in opposite directions, with only 19% of entry-level job seekers saying they feel very confident in their careers, and nearly three in ten reporting low or no confidence at all.

 Firms gain short-term productivity but risk a long-term talent shortage by eliminating the junior training grounds.